 Continuing the remarkable pace of consolidation in the local station business headlined by Sinclair, Gannett -- the largest newspaper chain in the U.S. -- is making a big bet on the sector’s

 debt -- making the entire deal value around $2.2 billion.
 Gannett will now be the fourth-largest U.S. owner of major network affiliates, reaching nearly one-third of U.S. homes, the McLean,

-station in Washington.
+Atlanta and CBS station in Washington.
 With the deal, Gannett could end up with a triopoly in Phoenix, as its NBC stations would join Belo’s CW outlet and an independent station.
 It would create

 Belo split from its newspaper operations in 2008, so the deal with Gannett reconnects it with a large portfolio there.

 CEO, stated that the deal bolsters its portfolio with “a geographically diverse and network-balanced” group, while suggesting it will further help Gannett’s emphasis on building its